iThailson/iThailson/README.md

 - 💙 **Blue is my color** — it inspires creativity and calm in my workflow
 - ☕ **A good coffee is my fuel** — essential for long coding sessions and creative breakthroughs
-- 🍜 I'm a fan of **Yakisoba and kung pao chicken** — my go-to meals while deep in development
 - 🎮 I specialize in **game development and game tools**, using **C++, Lua, and Python** to create engaging experiences
 - 🌐 On the web side, I work with **JavaScript, HTML, CSS, PHP, and PostgreSQL**, building responsive and interactive applications
-- 🧩 I value **modular architecture, automation, and elegant solutions** in every project

 ---